per-gron/overman/doc/suite_runner_api.md

 runner:

 * `files`: Array of paths to suite files to test. *Required*.
 * `timeout`: Default test timeout in ms. Defaults to 10000.
+If 0 is passed, the test never times out.
 * `listingTimeout`: Timeout for listing tests.
 Defaults to 1000.
+If 0 is passed, the listing never times out.
 * `graceTime`: Time that a test process has to shut down after a timeout (and the after hooks are run) before it is hard killed.
+If 0 is passed, tests are hard killed immediately.
 * `slowThreshold`: The time, in ms, a test should take to be considered slow.
   Defaults to 1000.
 * `interface`: Path to interface file.
 Optional, the BDD interface is chosen by